 - A retailer who distributes the medical device

 - Testing laboratory

 Medical device defects and malfunctions can be devastating, especially if the medical device was implanted inside your body.
 Removing the device means additional surgery, time to recover, and costly medical bills.

 Contact our New York medical device liability lawyers to set up an appointment to discuss your situation.
 Our compassionate personal injury team will lay out a legal strategy and discuss options available to you in New York.

-What Types of Damages Can I Recover After a Medical Device Injures Me?
+What Types of Damages Can I Recover After a Medical Device Injures Me in NYC?

 In New York, damages fall into two possible buckets: economic and non-economic.
 Economic damages are for financial losses that can be easily quantified, including:

 - Household services